roy3177/AI-Crypto-Advisor/backend/README.md

 ---

-See the [repository root README](../README.md) for the full project overview, architecture, and deployment plan.
+See the [repository root README](../README.md) for the full project overview, architecture, and deployment (live at https://ai-crypto-advisor-9lnf.onrender.com).